 And while it is just a TV tower, this architecture looks amazing in the night view:

-Hehe, our host suggested that we do this pose – something to remember by:
+We each did this pose – something to remember by:

 So after our each solo shot we got together to do a group pose: But the guy who helped take this photo didn’t include me as I was standing on the far left.
 XD.
 Our host was the right-most guy